neilberkman/docusign_elixir/README.md

 - DOCUSIGN_PRIVATE_KEY
 - DOCUSIGN_CLIENT_ID

-Note that you can also store the private key is a file on disk.
-The file name expected by the default configuration is `docusign_key.pem`.
+Note that you can also store the private key in a file on disk.
+The file name expected by the default configuration is `docusign_key.pem` in the root folder of your app.

 The `Account ID` is required when you call API functions.
 It is up to you to decide on how you want to configure your application.
 Same thing with the User IDs.